LarsNorlander/dev-diary/README.md

 ### 8:20 PM

 This week was particularly tiring (for some reason) and I spent most of the day sleeping.
 Despite that, I tried to do my best to get in some code into the product landing page although honestly, it was barely much.
 Hopefully tomorrow, I'll get to do much much more.

+## July 1, 2018

+### 12:18 PM

+So it turns out, I forgot that CodePen doesn't do autosave.
+Hence, all my work yesterday was all for naught.
+Well, it's not like I go to do much anyway.
+So for the product page, I've decided to do a simple version for the MacBook Pro.
+It's my main machine and I just love it for doing work so, that's the product page I'm doing.